You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Applicants should contact Paul Marshall for more information on how we can help or to apply for a Training Contract.

 We also recruit students wishing to train for their Chartered Tax Advisor exams.
-Applicants should contact Alan Wood who can provide further information.
+Applicants should contact Tina Bishop who can provide further information.

 As a progressive and expanding firm Geoghegans are always interested to hear from qualified and talented people who wish to develop their skills and to enhance the services that we provide to our clients.
 For a confidential discussion about opportunities available for you at Geoghegans please contact or email Paul Marshall.